amcmullen9291/Casino/README.md

 * A bid of "0.00" is not allowed;
 * The deck is automatically reset;
 * User balances are saved;
-* If a player reaches a balance of $0.00 the game is reset.
+* If balance reaches $0.00 the game is reset.
 * The Background can be muted by clicking on the Rolltide Logo

 enjoy!

 background music is "Rosa Parks" by Outkast.
+Rails server runs on http://[::1]:3000/